Department of Mathematics

 You will be sent a receipt for the course fee.

 Enrolments will be accepted until the course is full.
 If you are enrolling after 10 February, it is best to do so in person at the Student Resource Centre.

-- Students enrolled for the 7 day course should go to the same place, at the same time, with the same equipment, on Thursday, 19 February.
+- Students enrolled for the 7 day course should follow the above instructions, but arrive on Thursday 18 February.

 If you are concerned that your enrolment has not been received, or have questions, please phone 09 923 5244 and leave a message if necessary.
 Your call will be returned.